shetty4l/Pictionary/README.md

 ﻿# Pictionary

 This is a React Native application for the popular charades-inspired [board game](https://en.wikipedia.org/wiki/Pictionary).
-There's no board and no die, each player gets has to make his/her teammates correctly guess the word presented by the application.
+There's no board and no die, each player has to make his/her teammates correctly guess the word presented by the application.

 ## Preview